 All staff (paid and voluntary) are expected to adhere to a code of conduct in respect of their contact with students and their families.
 Children will be treated with respect and any rewards and sanctions should follow those detailed in our school's Positive Behaviour for Learning Policy.
 Whilst it would be unrealistic and undesirable to preclude all physical contact between adults and children, staff should avoid placing themselves in a position where their actions might be open to criticism or misinterpretation.
 As noted in our Use of Reasonable Force Policy, force may be used to control or restrain children.
 Restraint or positive handling should only be used as a last resort.
 Where incidents occur that might otherwise be misconstrued or where it becomes necessary to physically restrain or use force to control a child this may be done so for the following reasons: for their own safety, the safety of others, to prevent a criminal act or to maintain good order and discipline.
 As per best practice advice such incidents will be recorded and reported to the Headteacher and may be reported to parents as appropriate as per best practice advice.
-Our Use of Reasonable Force procedures are in line with prevailing DfE Guidance on the Use of Reasonable Force.
+Our Use of Reasonable Force Procedures are in line with prevailing DfE Guidance on the Use of Reasonable Force.
 Refer to our separate policy on positive handling / restraint and the reasonable use of force.
+All staff received restraint training and were certificated for this in July 2019.